Skip to main content

 info

 If an email has no file attachments but contains invoice content in the body (e.g. some suppliers send invoices as HTML tables), Brikly converts the email body into a PDF and processes it as an invoice.
+This only happens when the email subject or body contains the word "invoice" or "receipt" - other emails (newsletters, order confirmations, spam) are automatically filtered out.

 What happens after forwarding